IASA2/Miscellaneous/Document Work List.md

 Repo:

-Status: Joel was last editor, asked him 9/24/18
+Status: Joel Halpern is working on this

 # 13 - RFC 6220
 ## Needs to be Written